cysouw/YAST/text/yast.md

 Syntactic elements in YAST

 - ~~operator~~: an ingredient that itself cannot be modified.
-- ~~admodifier~~: an ingredient that can only be modified by operators.
+- ~~admodifier~~: an ingredient that can only be modified by operators or other admodifiers.
-- ~~head~~: an ingredient that can be modified by operators, admodifiers, or other heads.
+- ~~head~~: an ingredient that can be modified by operators, admodifiers or other heads.
 :::

+adorner, additor, adjustor, adaptor ???

 The current definitions of these terms might not always coincide with what one might otherwise conceive of as an operator, admodifier or head.
 However, the effect of these definitions seems close enough to most other applications of these terms that it seemed worthwhile to retain these terms, notwithstanding possible confusion.